Biography

 1900

-At the turn of the century, Torres moved away from the decorative, poster-like style, increasingly focusing on composition.
-Balancing a palette of bold colors, his work evolved into a planar style, emphasizing the suppression of depth, orchestrating an almost Euclidean interplay of lines, forms, colors, and rhythms.
+At the turn of the century, Torres work transitioned to a rigorous emphasis on composition.
+He developed a planar style with a bold palette, suppressing depth and staging a precise interplay of line, form, color, and rhythm.
 Whether working in a figurative, like the old masters, or in a purely non-representational mode, Torres consistently conveyed a sense of geometric abstraction in his art.
-He began teaching drawing to his first students, among whom was Manolita Piña, who, nine years later, would become his wife.

 1906

-Mural painting became Torres-García’s primary focus.
-Notable examples include the six frescoes for the Capella del Santíssim Sagrament at the Church of Sant Agustí in Barcelona; a series of allegorical scenes of rural life for the dining room of the Torre del Campanar—a Modernista residence built in 1908 by Joan Rubió i Bellvé, a disciple of Gaudí, (now housed at the Museo Reina Sofía in Madrid); the frescoes in the chapel of the Divina Pastora in Sarrià; and the stained glass windows for the Sala de la Comissió d’Hisenda (Finance Commission Room) at Barcel ona City Hall.
+A series of allegorical scenes of rural life for the dining room of the Torre del Campanar, a Modernista residence built in 1908 by Joan Rubió i Bellvé, a disciple of Gaudí, (now housed at the Museo Reina Sofía in Madrid).

-Preliminary drawings and studies for these early murals reveal Torres-García’s initial use of an orthogonal grid—a structure not explicitly visible in the final works, like the unseen score behind a piece of music.
-The murals themselves reflect a mature classicist approach, marked by inventive variations on the canon of human proportions and a complex, refined use of that same underlying grid.
+Preliminary drawings and studies for these early murals reveal Torres-García’s initial use of an orthogonal grid, a structure not explicitly visible in the final works, like the unseen score behind a piece of music.

 1910